opensearch-project/documentation-website/docs/security/configuration/concepts.md

    If the role mapping doesn't include the user (or the user's backend roles), the user is successfully authenticated, but has no permissions.

 5. The user can now perform actions as defined by the mapped security roles.
-For example, a user might map to the `opensearch_dashboards_user` role and thus have permissions to access OpenSearch Dashboards.
+For example, a user might map to the `kibana_user` role and thus have permissions to access OpenSearch Dashboards.